 - -h, --help Print help text to standard output and exit. - --build-option=OPT Add an additional build option to the string passed to clBuildProgram().
 Refer to the OpenCL documentation for which options are supported.
 Be careful some options can easily result in invalid results. - --default-group-size=INT The default size of OpenCL workgroups that are launched.
 Capped to the hardware limit if necessary. - --default-num-groups=INT The default number of OpenCL workgroups that are launched. - --default-threshold=INT The default parallelism threshold used for comparisons when selecting between code versions generated by incremental flattening.
-Intuitively, the amount of parallelism needed to saturate the GPU. - --default-tile-size=INT The default tile size used when performing two-dimensional tiling (the work-group size will be the square of the tile size). - -d, --device=NAME Use the first OpenCL device whose name contains the given string.
-The special string # k, where k is an integer, can be used to pick the k-th device, numbered from zero.
+Intuitively, the amount of parallelism needed to saturate the GPU. - --default-tile-size=INT The default tile size used when performing two-dimensional tiling (the workgroup size will be the square of the tile size). - -d, --device=NAME Use the first OpenCL device whose name contains the given string.
+The special string #k, where k is an integer, can be used to pick the k-th device, numbered from zero.
 If used in conjunction with -p, only the devices from matching platforms are considered. - --dump-opencl=FILE Don't run the program, but instead dump the embedded OpenCL program to the indicated file.
 Useful if you want to see what is actually being executed. - --dump-opencl-binary=FILE Don't run the program, but instead dump the compiled version of the embedded OpenCL program to the indicated file.
-On NVIDIA platforms, this will be PTX code. - --load-opencl=FILE Instead of using the embedded OpenCL program, load it from the indicated file. - --load-opencl-binary=FILE Load an OpenCL binary from the indicated file. - -p, --platform=NAME Use the first OpenCL platform whose name contains the given string.
-The special string # k, where k is an integer, can be used to pick the k-th platform, numbered from zero. - --print-sizes Print all sizes that can be set with -size or --tuning.
+On NVIDIA platforms, this will be PTX code. - --load-opencl=FILE Instead of using the embedded OpenCL program, load it from the indicated file. - --load-opencl-binary=FILE Load an OpenCL binary from the indicated file. - -n, --no-print-result Do not print the program result. - -p, --platform=NAME Use the first OpenCL platform whose name contains the given string.
+The special string #k, where k is an integer, can be used to pick the k-th platform, numbered from zero.

 -P, --profile Gather profiling data while executing and print out a summary at the end.
-When be of the form $\mathtt{NAME}=\mathtt{INT}$ Use $-\mathtt{print}-\mathtt{sizes}$ to see which names are available.
+When